ModestSerhat/cs2-marketplace-ids/README.md

 # buff163 IDs

-Most CS:GO in-game items' goods IDs along with their names on the website Buff163, including the recent Antwerp 2022, Recoil Case and 10 Year Anniversary Sticker Capsule items can be found here.
+Most CS:GO in-game items' goods IDs along with their names on the website Buff163, including the recent Recoil Case, 10 Year Anniversary Sticker Capsule and Initiators Music Kit Box items can be found here.

 ## Contact